tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 - [Balena Etcher](https://etcher.balena.io/) - use **Clone drive** if your version offers it, or use **Flash from file** after creating an image.
 - [GNOME Disks](https://wiki.gnome.org/Apps/Disks) - a simple Linux GUI app that can create and restore disk images.

-Never boot the cloned card at the same time as the original for the same baker.
+> **🚨 CRITICAL:** Never boot the cloned card at the same time as the original for the same baker.
 A clone contains the same signing keys and signer state.

 ## Clone by Making an Image First